-Summit Place ("Provider") is a skilled nursing facility ("SNF") located in Simpsonville, South Carolina.
-The facility is licensed for 132 beds, of which the distinct part SNF was certified for participation in the Title XVIII Medicare program.
-Palmetto Government Benefits Administrator ("Intermediary") commenced an on-site focused audit of the cost report for the period ended September 30, 1997, in May of 1999.
-Pursuant to such audit, the Intermediary issued a Notice of Program Reimbursement ("NPR") on September 30, 2000.
-The Provider did not agree with the findings of the Intermediary and requested a hearing before the Provider Reimbursement Review Board ("Board").
-The Board reviewed the Provider's request for a hearing and found that it did have jurisdiction in accordance with the regulations at 42 C.F.R. §§ 405.1835-.1841.
-The amount of reimbursement in contention is approximately \$224,341.
+Westside Nursing Center ("Provider") is a skilled nursing facility ("SNF") located in Greenville, South Carolina.
+The Provider is licensed for 132 beds of which a distinct part was certified for participation in the Medicare program.
+Palmetto Government Benefits Administrator ("Intermediary") commenced an on-site audit of the cost report for the period ending 9-30-97 in May of 1999.
+Pursuant to such audit, the Intermediary issued a Notice of Program Reimbursement ("NPR") on September 30, 2000, along with a final audit adjustment report.
+The Intermediary performed the entire on-site audit at the Provider's home office and did not visit the Provider's facility.
+The Intermediary proposed to review two pay periods to determine the adequacy of source documentation to support the direct nursing time assignment to the Medicare certified distinct part ("CDP").

+Based on the review of the two selected pay periods, the Intermediary combined all costs, charges and patient days, based on inadequate source documentation, and cited inequitable allocation of nursing service costs.
+The Board reviewed the Provider's request for a hearing and determined that it did have jurisdiction under the regulations at 42 C.F.R. §§ 405.1835-.1841.
+The amount of reimbursement in contention is approximately \$282,940.